-- 1. Choose File > New, or hold Shift and click the Projects toolbar button. - 2.
+- 1. Choose the File > New menu item, or hold Shift and click the Projects toolbar button. - 2.
 Choose a personal or bundled idea space style or template to use as your initial idea space. - 3.
 Click the Choose button.

 Create a New Curio Project with a Blank Initial Idea Space